mahmoud/boltons/README.md

 *boltons should be builtins.*

-**Boltons** is a set of over 100 BSD-licensed, pure-Python utilities in the same spirit as — and yet conspicuously missing from — the [the standard library][stdlib], including:
+**Boltons** is a set of over 100 BSD-licensed, pure-Python utilities in the same spirit as — and yet conspicuously missing from — [the standard library][stdlib], including:

   * [Atomic file saving][atomic], bolted on with [fileutils][fileutils]